 I came to Westminster from the BBC, which I joined as a news trainee.
 I spent about 25 years there as (variously) a news editor, writer, producer and reporter, in the BBC’s local, regional, national and international news operations, in television, radio and online, including a stint in Berlin.
 I mainly wrote and edited news for the World Service: I was also part of the production team that launched BBC World Service Television News in the 1990s and helped it expand into BBC World.
 I edited the World Service’s European current affairs radio programme, Europe Today, and spent several years as the London-based World Service News Asia-Pacific editor/reporter.
 My academic background is in languages.

-I hold a Postgraduate Certificate of Special Study in Supporting Learning (University of Westminster, 2014) and have worked on the following modules at Westminster:
+Apart from the PhD, I hold a Postgraduate Certificate of Special Study in Supporting Learning (University of Westminster, 2014) and have worked on the following modules at Westminster:

 2017-18 6MEST006W Dissertation supervisor